 How We Make Toothaches Disappear

 If you have a severely decayed or infected tooth, you don’t have to get it extracted!
 Instead, we can save it with root canal therapy in Downtown Boston.
 Although it has a bad reputation for being painful, this procedure is actually no worse than getting a small filling.
-At Devonshire Dental, we embrace the latest innovations in dentistry to stop your pain and prevent your tooth from needing to be removed with root canal therapy in Boston, MA.
+At Devonshire Dental of Boston, we embrace the latest innovations in dentistry to stop your pain and prevent your tooth from needing to be removed with root canal therapy in Boston, MA.

 - Care Provided by In-House Endodontist (Root Canal Expert)